French Theme Park Asks: Crows Can Pick Up Trash, Why Can't You?

 The Puy du Fou trash collection system is similar to Klein's "vending machine," rewarding birds with food for picking up certain items off the ground.
 It uses two different sections of a wooden box, one to receive trash and the other to offer up food.

-De Villiers notes that the park has a license for owning and training falcons and other birds, and that ordinary people should not attempt to train a wild crow to do their bidding.
+De Villiers notes that the park has a license for owning and training falcons and other birds and that ordinary people should not attempt to train a wild crow to do their bidding.

 After six months of training, the birds were first deployed at the theme park over the weekend.
 Their official introduction was Monday.

-They're each working four-day weeks under close supervision — a falconer watches to make sure people aren't dropping trash just to make more work for the animals.
+They're each working four-day weeks under close supervision — a falconer watches to make sure people aren't dropping trash just to make more work for the birds.

 "It's an educational program," de Villiers says.
 "We don't educate the crows, but we educate the human beings. ...
 It's a funny way to show the people that you cannot throw the papers everywhere."